SpecialistOff.NET / Вопросы / Статьи / Фрагменты кода / Резюме / Метки / Помощь / Файлы

 Executes an arbitrary DML query (INSERT, UPDATE, DELETE).

-For parameter definition take a look at CloudSpannerInstanceDatabaseQueryOperator
+For parameter definition take a look at CloudSpannerInstanceDatabaseQueryOperator.

 Some arguments in the example DAG are taken from environment variables.